Watch Out Gilead, Juno's Strategy Might Just Pay Off

 Kite/Gilead chose a single product focused fast to market strategy in CD19 CAR-T that I will call a "First in Class" strategy.

-In essence, Kite/Gilead took the CD-19 CAR-T product and protocol that was already largely developed by NCI and focused on doing the work needed to get it quickly approved for use in DLBCL (and a host of other B-Cell malignancies).
-To do this they developed the commercial manufacturing and moved directly to registrational studies (ZUMA-1) to get Axicabtagene-ciloleucel (KTE-019) approved as quickly as possible.
+In essence, Kite/Gilead took the CD19 CAR-T product and protocol that was already largely developed by NCI and focused on doing the work needed to get it quickly approved for use in DLBCL (and a host of other B-Cell malignancies).
+To do this, they developed the commercial manufacturing and moved directly to registrational studies (ZUMA-1) to get Axicabtagene-ciloleucel (KTE-019) approved as quickly as possible.

-Like Kite/Gilead, Novartis (NVS) also followed a similar strategy.
-What became their CLT019 product and protocol was largely developed by University of Pennsylvania.
-This allowed them to also focus on commercial manufacturing and moving quickly to registrational studies for rapid approval of CTL019 first in pediatric ALL with DLBCL approval potentially close behind.
+Like Kite/Gilead, Novartis (NYSE:NVS) also followed a similar strategy.
+What became its CLT019 product and protocol was largely developed by University of Pennsylvania.
+This allowed it to also focus on commercial manufacturing and moving quickly to registrational studies for rapid approval of CTL019 first in pediatric ALL, with DLBCL approval potentially close behind.

 There are benefits to this type of strategy.
 The first is less developmental risk since proof of concept for the products and protocols had already largely been established by the NCI and UPENN.
 The other is getting to market faster also means generating sales and profits quicker as well as additional time to get physicians comfortable with these new products.